cncf/memorials/carolyn-van-slyck.md

 I miss your cooking journey storytelling and how you were finding your way through a part of life.

 I wish we had so many more years together, I am sorry that we don't.

+## Om More

+When I was contributing to Porter, Carolyn always guided me with issues and pull requests.
+I had a lot of confusion at the start, and she cleared it all up.

+I was able to merge my first PR in Porter with her help.

+I was also following her work and planning to understand more about Porter, but unfortunately, I wasn't able to find the time for it.
+I wish I could have made more contributions and learned more from her.

+I will never forget this experience.

+Rest In Peace, Carolyn.